alephium/alephium-frontend/apps/desktop-wallet/README.md

 turbo start:electron
 ```

-> :info: Using `turbo` instead of `bun` ensures that the appropriate tasks will be run beforehand (for example the `compile` task so that the shared library gets compiled).
+> :info: Using `turbo` instead of `pnpm` ensures that the appropriate tasks will be run beforehand (for example the `build` task so that the shared libraries gets compiled).
 See the `turbo.json` config of this workspace for more details.

 ## Test